We Accept Files in RGB, CMYK, Pantone,* and any Color Space

-Because over the years, Pantone’s library of colors have both expanded greatly and have been updated.
-Sometimes this has caused unreliable conversions among the different desktop publishing applications.
+* If the reproduction of your Pantone (aka PMS or spot) color is critical, send us a physical sample.
+Pantone’s library of colors have both expanded greatly and been updated, sometimes causing unreliable conversions among the different desktop publishing applications.

 Let Modern do the work for you.
-Simply submit your digital images AS-IS and we’ll take care of the color management.
+Simply submit your digital images as-is and we’ll take care of the color management.

 Color Models/Color Spaces (Lab, RGB, CMYK)